robertorcosta/azure-docs.pt-br/articles/networking/connectivty-interoperability-data-plane.md

     Trace complete.

-## <a name="expressroute-and-site-to-site-vpn-connectivity-in-tandem"></a>ExpressRoute e conectividade VPN site a site em conjunto
+## <a name="expressroute-and-site-to-site-vpn-connectivity-in-tandem"></a>Conectividade do ExpressRoute e VPN site a site em conjunto

 ###  <a name="site-to-site-vpn-over-expressroute"></a>VPN site a site pelo ExpressRoute